thelfer/tfel/docs/web/contributing.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the *LGPL License*.
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the *GPL License* with runtime exceptions.

 <!--
 This file is merely a copy of the `CONTRIBUTING.md` file of the